openshift-labs/starter-guides/README.md

 ## Running the Workshop

 ### Starting the Workshop for Participants
 Once the deployment finishes, navigate to the OpenShift administrator perspective.
-After, go to the `labs` project and view the Routes there.
+After, go to the `lab` project and view the Routes there.
 The structure of the Route URLs is as follows.
-If your GUID is, for example, `abc-1234`, and the route name is `myroute`, the Route URL will be http://`myroute`-labs.apps.cluster-`abc-1234`.`abc-1234`.example.opentlc.com
+If your GUID is, for example, `abc-1234`, and the route name is `myroute`, the Route URL will be http://`myroute`-lab.apps.cluster-`abc-1234`.`abc-1234`.example.opentlc.com

 * The `etherpad` route is for the etherpad deployment.
 Append `/p/workshop` to the end of this route and share that URL with lab participants so they can claim a username.
 * The `homeroom` route is the one that launches the workshop chooser.
 Give this URL to lab participants after they've claimed a username.